dmitrysobolev/bookstore-graphql/README.md

     ```
     The application will start on port 8080.
 Flyway will automatically run the migrations in `src/main/resources/db/migration` to create the schema and seed the initial data.

+## Testing

+The project uses JUnit 5 and Testcontainers for integration testing.

+*   **Repository Tests (`src/test/kotlin/.../repository`)**: Use `@DataJpaTest` and Testcontainers to test JPA repositories against a real PostgreSQL database spun up dynamically for the test execution.
+*   **Controller Tests (`src/test/kotlin/.../controller`)**: Use `@SpringBootTest` and Testcontainers to run full integration tests of the GraphQL API layer, also against a dynamic PostgreSQL database.

+**Running Tests:**

+1.  **Ensure Docker is running.** Testcontainers requires a running Docker daemon to manage the test database containers.
+2. Run the tests using Maven:
+    ```bash
+    ./mvnw test
+    ```
+    This command will compile the test code and execute all tests using the Surefire plugin.

 ## Accessing the API

 *   **GraphQL Playground (GraphiQL):** Available at [http://localhost:8080/graphiql](http://localhost:8080/graphiql)